Upcoming event:

 What are the most common side effects of VOXZOGO?

-• The most common side effects of VOXZOGO include injection site reactions (including redness, itching, swelling, bruising, rash, hives, and injection site pain), vomiting, joint pain, decreased blood pressure, and stomach ache.
+• The most common side effects of VOXZOGO include injection site reactions (including redness, itching, swelling, bruising, rash, hives, and injection site pain), high levels of blood alkaline phosphatase shown in blood tests, vomiting, joint pain, decreased blood pressure, and stomach ache.
 These are not all the possible side effects of VOXZOGO.
 Ask your healthcare provider for medical advice about side effects, and about any side effects that bother the patient or that do not go away.

 How is VOXZOGO taken?